onelogin/terraform-provider-onelogin/docs/resources/onelogin_saml_apps.md

   * `provider_arn` - The resource identifier of the provider.

-* `sso` - The attributes included in the sso section are determined by the type of app. `sso` attributes are read only.
+* `sso` - The attributes included in the sso section are determined by the type of app. `sso` is read only and cannot be set in configuration; OneLogin supplies every value.
   * `metadata_url` - The URL for the sso metadata.

   * `acs_url` - The sso ACS URL.